n2ygk/mulesoft-oauth2-scope-enforcer/README.md

 time for different methods, resources and scopes.
 And, this doesn’t guarantee compliance with the RAML securedBy scopes nor offer a means of implementing alternative securitySchemes in the securedBy _list_.
 This policy does that all in one fell swoop based on parsing the RAML.
-It also add the enterprise validation feature, which, admittedly is weird.
+It also adds the enterprise validation feature which, admittedly, is weird.

 ```